procrastinationfighter/Tawny-shop-application/README.md

 # Tawny-shop-application
-Application responsable for managing an internet shop.
+Application responsable for managing an online shop.
 It provides a RESTful API with GET, POST and DELETE methods.
 Currently working features:
 * Processing incomming requests (create transaction, get transaction, delete transaction, delete old transactions, get api information, get module information)
 * Connection to a Postgres database.
 * Handling exceptions occuring as a result of wrong request